Estimated reading time: 10 minutes

 Pros:

-• Opportunity to Reschedule: A phone call provides a direct opportunity to reschedule the missed appointment, potentially saving the business from losing revenue.
+- Opportunity to Reschedule: A phone call offers a direct way to reschedule the missed appointment, potentially saving the business from lost revenue.

 Cons:

-• Perceived as Intrusive and Awkward: Some customers or clients may find a follow-up call intrusive and uncomfortable, especially if they missed the appointment due to personal reasons or simply forgetting.
+- Perceived as Intrusive and Awkward: Some customers or clients may find a follow-up call intrusive and uncomfortable, especially if they missed the appointment for personal reasons or simply forgot.

-(Bonus: here’s our latest guide on setting up text appointment reminders for Outlook)
+(Bonus: if you use Outlook like the last therapist in the Reddit thread above, here’s our latest guide on setting up Outlook text appointment reminder).

 Best Practices for Handling No-Shows